rongeur-deviant/jmlc-horn-calculator/README.md

 ## description

-C++ tool to generate JMLC horn profiles
+C++ tool to generate JMLC horn profiles based on the work of Jean Fourcade detailed in his paper "calcul du pavillon Le Cléac'h"

 ## features

-- JMLC horn profile calculation
+- Jean-michel Le Cléac'h (JMLC) horn profile calculation
-- DXF export (profile)
+- DXF export (profile) --> which you can then import in a CAD software
 - CMake build system

 ## build and run!